MarineRoboticsGroup/SwarmRobot/README.md

 Summing up the process:

-- There are three gits to download (workbench, msgs, and SDK)
+- There are three repositories to download (workbench, msgs, and SDK)
 - Setup SDK and Workbench libraries with 64bit arch (skip sample code from SDK)
 - Copy rules files, check USB port
-- Finding Dynamixels is waste of time as it only registers one (don’t be alarmed by that, only one is connected)
+- Finding Dynamixels is waste of time as it only registers one (don't be alarmed by that, only one is connected)
 - Test connection with Workbench by

 ```bash